12 Free Resume Samples for High School Students

 Grocery Store Application

 Generic resume sample for part-time grocery store job.
-Can be easily modified for similar position in different stores.
+Can be easily modified for similar positions in different stores.

 Waitress or Hostess Job

-Elegant resume for waitress or hostess position.
-Can also be used for kitchen help, cook help, busboy, etc.
+Elegant resume for server or host position in a restaurant.
+Can also be used for kitchen help, cook help, busser, etc.